Oil Pastels

 Drawing

-Here are some of my paintings: the one on the left is in watercolor, and the one on the right is in oil paint.
-These works inspired the oil pastel drawings you see above.
+Here are two of Craig Witte’s paintings: the piece on the left is rendered in watercolor, while the one on the right is executed in oil paint.
+These works served as inspiration for the oil pastel drawings displayed above, reflecting his evolving exploration of medium and technique.